Best EKG Technician Schools in Kentucky

 Skyline Medical Training Louisville 6 weeks Yes

-Tip: Community colleges often have lower tuition than private training centers and may offer financial aid.
+Tip: Community colleges often have lower tuition than private training centers and may offer payment options.

 How to Become an EKG Tech in Kentucky